Plawn/LostPass/README.md

-Does the same thing but better
+Does the same thing but can be used as a jsonApi too

-Support illimted lifetime secret
+- Supports illimted lifetime secret